 Even those of us who are well past adolescence can get the occasional pimple.
 Put the kibosh on those annoying blemishes by crushing one aspirin and moistening it with a bit of water.
 Apply the paste to the pimple, and let it sit for a couple of minutes before washing off with soap and water.
 It will reduce the redness and soothe the sting.
 If the pimple persists, repeat the procedure as needed until it’s gone.

 Treat hard calluses

-: Is your dandruff problem getting you down?
+Is your dandruff problem getting you down?
 Keep it in check by crushing two aspirins to a fine powder and adding it to the normal amount of shampoo you use each time you wash your hair.
 Leave the mixture on your hair for 1-2 minutes, then rinse well and wash again with plain shampoo.
 Check out some of our other favorite dandruff remedies as well.

 Apply to insect bites and stings

 Control the inflammation caused by mosquito bites or bee stings by wetting your skin and rubbing an aspirin over the spot.
 Of course, if you are allergic to bee stings — and have difficulty breathing, develop abdominal pains, or feel nauseated following a bee sting — get medical attention at once.